RinalinDS/weatherapp/README.md

 ## 4. Roadmap

 - [x] Make working MVP;
-- [ ] Expand functionality by including the ability to get a 5-day forecast for a particular city;
+- [x] Expand functionality by including the ability to get a 24hr forecast for a particular city;

 ## 5. License